 Advanced manufacturing with high-performance filaments is now possible in the Zortrax Ecosystem due to the Zortrax Endureal, our newly introduced industrial third-generation 3D printer.
 Division into generations of 3D devices has been made on the basis of their design and specificity of operation.
 The first-generation 3D printers relied on room temperature performance.
-The second-generation machines, like the Zortrax Inventure, introduced enclosed printing chambers that could be heated to around 80° C. The third-generation 3D printers, which are now entering the market, offer advanced thermal management capabilities where a user can precisely define printing chamber temperature all the way up to 200° C. Manuel Garcia-Leiner, one of the 3D printing industry thought leaders, proposed dividing 3D printers down into these three generations back in 2019 and it perfectly matches the Zortrax Ecosystem, including the newly developed Endureal.
+The second-generation machines, like the Zortrax Inventure, introduced enclosed printing chambers that could be heated to around 80° C. The third-generation 3D printers, which are currently entering the market, offers advanced thermal management capabilities where a user can precisely define printing chamber temperature all the way up to 200° C. Manuel Garcia-Leiner, one of the 3D printing industry thought leaders, proposed dividing 3D printers down into these three generations back in 2019 and it perfectly matches the Zortrax Ecosystem, including the newly developed Endureal.
 This industrial-grade device has been designed to print with the strongest polymers on the planet in an advanced thermal management system.
 Here’s how it works.

 Thermal Management Solutions